 You can spend 5 minutes at the start of your events doing something that will significantly improve them.
 Something I bet you don’t currently do.
+Improve your events with covenants.
 To understand why including group covenants will make your meetings better, let’s eavesdrop on what’s going on in your attendees’ heads…

 Common thoughts during meetings